Silent Auction Donation Request Letter: How-To & Templates

 How to Write a Silent Auction Donation Request Letter

 Though many different types of organizations send out donation request letters, there are core elements to writing a great letter.
-Follow these nine steps to create a silent auction donation request letter that will surely have items rolling in in no time!
+Follow these seven steps to create a silent auction donation request letter that will surely have items rolling in in no time!

 The first step in writing a donation request letter is ensuring that it gets to the right person.
 Do your due diligence up front to make sure your request reaches a person with decision making power.
 Take time to make inquiry phone calls or perform Google searches.
 It’s essential that your request gets into the right hands.